Configuration

 id for the experiment and the given probing condition this identifier, allows distinguishing the different replicates for a given condition.
 Must be unique for a given condition.

-If you activated «subsequence» in ipasuite config
+If you activated «subsequence» in ipasuite config, you must also fill in rt_begin_pos and rt_end_pos:

 rt_begin_pos (integer)